Energy Part 1 – Amandla

 The Spider so small and so delicate, she cleverly weaves the silk she produced into a fully functional web.

 Spiders are strength and gentleness combined.
 Many fairytales exist about Grandmother Spider, the weaver.
-That she carried on her back the gift of fire in a basket.
+That She carried on her back the gift of water, fire, soil and vapor in a basket.
 The basket was woven by her and she presented it to the People.

 Another story tells that her web bound all things together and formed the foundation or the very fabric of the earth.
+Her Love is all around us.
 They are master weavers.
 The weaving of a web for a spider involves joining separate strands of fabric into an integrated pattern.
 This is a significant reminder that we are constantly weaving the fabric of our lives.

-Their bodies are shaped like the number 8 and they have 8 legs, symbolising infinite possibilities of creation.
+Their bodies are shaped like the number 8 and they have 8 legs, They belong in the 8th heaven of abundance symbolising infinite possibilities of creation.
 Their frequency reminds us to tune into life’s ebbs and flows.

 The construction of a web is connected to the geometry of creation.
 When making an orb web, the spider releases a sticky silken thread into the wind if the breeze takes the thread to a spot where it sticks, the first bridge is formed.
 The spider then carefully crosses the line reinforcing it with a second.
 This process continues until a frame is made in which the web can secure itself.
 Bridges serve as a link, tying all things together.
 They help remind us of our interconnectedness to all life.